Chekosoft/Lulu/README.md

 Lulu is a Python web microframework inspired by [Cuba](http://github.com/soveran/cuba), a microframework for Ruby.

 ##Not for using (yet)
 Lulu is still a very immature project.
-Lacking a lot of security features and testing.
-It will be available on PyPI when it's ready for use.
+So, it's not ready for application development.
+It will be available on PyPI _when it's done_.

 ##Still, how can I install Lulu?
 Just download the latest master, copy the Lulu folder and install it's dependencies using `pip install -r requirements.txt`.